learning-thing/r3d/README.md

 ### Prerequisites

-- **raylib**: The library is provided as a submodule, which is optional.
+- **raylib 5.5**: The library is provided as a submodule, which is optional.
 If **raylib 5.5** is already installed on your system, you can use R3D without cloning the submodule.
+- **Python (>= 3.6)**: Python is required for the minification of shaders, which are then integrated into the library's binary.
+- **C Compiler**: A C99 or higher compatible compiler.
 - **CMake**: For building the library.
-- **C Compiler**: A C99 or higher compatible compiler.

 ### Installation